Jeep Wrangler JK vs. JL: Key Differences and Which One Is Right for You

 A popular used Jeep Wrangler for sale, a green 2018 Jeep Wrangler JL, is shown driving off-road.

-What Do JK and JL Mean?
+What Does JK and JL Mean?

 A yellow 2021 Jeep Wrangler is shown parked near a mountain.